hadashiA/VContainer/README.md

 ### Parallel Container Build

-If you enable `VCONTAINER_PARALLEL_CONTAINER_BUILD` compilation flag, VCOntainer will perform container builds in Parallel.
+If you enable `VCONTAINER_PARALLEL_CONTAINER_BUILD` compilation flag, VContainer will perform container builds in Parallel.

 This is the solution when you have a lot of objects to register.